 In recent years the State Legislature has amended Density Bonus law.
-In order to ensure that City regulations are consistent with State requirements, the City will process an amendment to the Municipal Code in 2024.
+In order to ensure that City regulations are consistent with State requirements, the City will process an amendment to the Municipal Code in 2024

-- Process a zone text amendment to update the density bonus code sections in conformance with state law by 2024 and will consider the creation of a menu of incentives to help streamline the processing of density bonus projects - Promote the use of density bonus incentives through the City's website and through an updated Affordable Housing Brochure, which will be published by 2024.
+Code III 2024 .
+Deleted: 2021 Action Items: Deleted: Timeline: In 2023, process an Process a zone text amendment to update the density b oonus code sections in conformance with state law by 2024 an Deleted: regulations consider the creation of a menu of incentives to help stream Deleted: State the processing of density bonus projects Deleted: .
+Consider additional Promote the use of density bonus incentives through the understand through the second definition of the second sec website and through an updated Affordable Housing Broc which will be published by 2024.
+Deleted: requirements.
+Deleted: 2023.
+Timoline: 2024 ongoing